se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 as many WebDAV clients in mind.
 The Webdav component contains thousands of unit tests which tests this compatibility.

-Unfortunately the number of supported WebDAV clients for the eZ Publish WebDAV engine is smaller, due to missing locking support in particular, and due to missing Digest authentication mechanisms implemented for WebDAV (as opposed to exising Basic authentication).
+Unfortunately the number of supported WebDAV clients for the Exponential WebDAV engine is smaller, due to missing locking support in particular, and due to missing Digest authentication mechanisms implemented for WebDAV (as opposed to exising Basic authentication).
 These issues will be addressed in a future